 It was so nice to be able to fully participate in our family holiday and do everything I wanted to and not have to make stupid excuses for why we couldn’t do stuff because of my weight.
 This has really confirmed for me that while this hasn’t been an easy ride by any means, the payoff in terms of getting my life back has been so worth it for me.
 I’m so happy we made the most of it and got to do and see so much that for this reason alone I would do it all again in a heartbeat!

-Have you gone on holiday or are you planning on it after losing a large amount of weight?
+Have you gone on holiday or are you planning post-op travel?
 What were you able to do that you know you wouldn’t have done before tell me in the comments below I’d love to hear from you!

 Next Post: A Post Gastric Bypass Day In Food

 Previous Post: Re-entering the world of ‘fashion’ post Gastric Bypass